CyberZHG/UChar/README.md

 ### Decimal/Digit/Numeric Values

-If the character has some numeric properties:
+If the character has any numeric properties:

 ```cpp
 #include <cmath>